Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 You are designing a Microsoft Copilot Studio agent for the portal.
 The agent must meet these requirements:

-- Respond with a default help message when user input is unclear.
+- **Respond with a default help message when user input is unclear**.
 - Start external processes, such as retrieving order status, when users make specific requests.